Wedding Violet ~ Book 4 in the Fair Cyprians of London series

 * * *

 “Clever move, lovely Violet.
-You’re as inspiring on the chequerboard as you are in bed.”
+You’re as inspiring on the draughts board as you are in bed.”

-Predictably, they were once again back on the pink satin coverlet, Lord Belvedere stark naked, Violet in only a peignoir, but he’d been true to his expressed desires.
-It seemed he really did want to end their session with some rivalry on the chequerboard and some lively conversation rather than once again demonstrate his prowess as a lover.
+Predictably, they were once again back on the coverlet, Lord Belvedere stark naked, Violet in only a peignoir, but he’d been true to his expressed desires.
+It seemed he really did want to end their session with some rivalry on the draughts board and some lively conversation rather than once again demonstrating his prowess as a lover.

 Violet watched his lordship toss back his champagne.
 His cheeks were flushed and there was an air of excitement about him, or suppressed emotion, that she’d not noticed before.

-With a gusty sigh he set down his glass and sent Violet a long and level look as he leaned back against the pillows.
+With a gusty sigh, he set down his glass and sent Violet a long and level look as he leant back against the pillows.
 “Definitely a moment to celebrate.
 A lucky escape, if ever there was one.”